biopragmatics/biosynonyms/README.md

 # biosynonyms

 A decentralized database of synonyms for biomedical entities and concepts.
+This resource is meant to be complementary to ontologies, databases, and other controlled vocabularies that provide synonyms.
+It's released under a permissive license so they can be easily adopted by/contributed back to upstream resources.

 ### Synonyms

-The [`synonyms.tsv`](synonyms.tsv) has four columns:
+The [`positives.tsv`](src/biosynonyms/resources/positives.tsv) has the following
+columns:

 1. `curie` the compact uniform resource identifier (CURIE) for a biomedical entity or concept, standardized using the Bioregistry